Equivariant Kodaira embedding of CR manifolds with circle action: Preliminaries

 \end{defn} Due to \cite[Proposition 4.2]{HM09}, $R^L$ is a well-defined global Hermitian form, since the transition functions between different frames $s_j$ are annihilated by $T$. \begin{defn} We say that $(L,h)$ is positive if the associated curvature $R^L_x$ is positive definite at every $x\in X$. \end{defn}

 \begin{defn} Let $L$ be a rigid line bundle.
-A Hermitian metric $h$ on $L$ is said to be rigid if for every $j$ we have $T\Phi_j=0$ on $U_j$. \end{defn} The definition does not depend on the choice of covering and rigid frames. \begin{lem}[{\cite[Lemma 1.20]{HL15}}] Let $L$ be a rigid CR line bundle.
+A Hermitian metric $h$ on $L$ is said to be rigid if for every $j$ we have $T\Phi_j=0$ on $U_j$. \end{defn} The definition does not depend on the choice of covering and rigid frames.
+The following is well-known (see Lemma 1.20 in~\cite{HL15}).

+\begin{lem} Let $L$ be a rigid CR line bundle.
 Then there is a rigid Hermitian fiber metric on $L$.
 Moreover, for any Hermitian metric $\Td h$ on $L$, there is a rigid Hermitian metric $h$ of $L$ such that $R^{(L,\widetilde{h})}=R^{(L,h)}$ on $X$. \end{lem}